swooshXE/steam-account-checker/README.md

 🔥 Check your Steam accounts to see if they are created and SteamGuard protected within seconds

+## SwooshXE is looking for developers to help the development of SAC.
+Add here for more information: 𝙨𝙬𝙤𝙤𝙨𝙝#1673

 #### Download it here: https://github.com/swooshXE/steam-account-checker/releases